sugarlabs/musicblocks-v4-lib/README.md

 ## Tech Stack

 This core of Music Blocks v4 uses `TypeScript 4`.
 In addition, `Jest` shall be used for testing.
-`Webpack` has been configured to transpile and bundle the source code, for deployment on a web browser.

 ## Contributing